 Any person or organization may submit a nomination, to the National Awards Committee, of a citizen for a National Award.

-His Excellency the President confers the awards, “on the advice of the Prime Minister given after consideration of the recommendation of the Advisory Committee.”
+The President confers the awards, “on the advice of the Prime Minister given after consideration of the recommendation of the Advisory Committee.”

 The awards are made “by Instrument signed by the President and sealed with the Seal of the Order.”